 BJP’s vote share is up since 2014, but its down in the number of seats at Jharkhand

 New Delhi, Dec 23: Going by the trends, the JMM-Congress-RJD combine is in a comfortable position to form the government.
-The BJP on the other hand is currently leading in 29 seats and is way below the magic mark of 41 to form the government.
+The BJP, on the other hand, is currently leading in 29 seats and is way below the magic mark of 41 to form the government.

 The BJP at the moment is the single largest party with leads in 29 seats.
 The JMM is behind the BJP with 24 seats.